BinaryKitten/ZeffMu/README.md

 ZF2's [ModuleManager](http://framework.zend.com/manual/2.0/en/modules/zend.module-manager.intro.html)
 or [Doctrine2 ORM](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html).

+## Important Notes

-Please note that this is a project just developed for fun and to see how similar/different the architectures of Silex and ZF2 are.
+Please note that this is a project started for fun and to see how similar/different the architectures of Silex and ZF2 are.

+We are working on new features and fixes for various things

+We are looking to have preliminary stableness for each Milestone, starting with Milestone v0.0.5 .
+Until this 1st milestone has been reached master is to be considered unstable and volatile.

 ## Installation: